javadbat/jb-date-input/README.md

     document.querySelector('jb-date-input').valueInDate

 ```
-note that providing & getting value with `Date` is faster and more perfomant than using value string
+note that providing & getting value with `Date` is faster and more performant than using value string

 ## show persian number